Merging relationships within PrecisionLender is quick and easy.

 Yes, Lender A can merge these relationships because he owns the "disappearing" Relationship 123 and his ownership of Relationship 456 gives him the right to Save the surviving relationship.

-No, despite meeting the requirements to Save the surviving relationship, since User A does not own the "disappearing" relationship nor does User A have Delete rights on Relationships, User A would not meet the requirements on the "disappearing" relationship and so would not be able to merge Relationship 123 into Relationship 456.
+No, since User A does not own the "disappearing" relationship nor does User A have Edit Any rights on Relationships, User A would not meet the requirements to save the "disappearing" relationship and so would not be able to merge Relationship 123 into Relationship 456.

 When you have the Relationship Awareness module, PrecisionLender uses a unique identifier from your bank’s core system--a taxpayer ID for example--to create each relationship.
 However, just because an entity stands separately in a legal respect doesn't mean that your lender thinks of it separately from its related owners and entities.
 PrecisionLender can mirror how your lenders think about and manage their customer relationships, which is why PrecisionLender permits the merging of relationships.
 When relationships are merged, the “surviving” relationship chosen is the name under which all the merged relationship activity will be found and calculated Strategic Value is for all active loans and deposits under that Relationship.